 Others have offered similar advice, using plain if at times abrasive language.

 This is a website.
 Look at it.
 You've never seen one before.

 Some have turned those emphatically articulated principles into entire hosting platforms.

 It's worth noting that it doesn't take a lot of styling to make brut HTML pleasing to the eye.

 You never knew it, but it's easy to improve readability on your site.
 Here's how.

 A website that embraces Brutalist Web Design is raw in its focus on content, and prioritization of the website visitor.

 Designing lightweight websites has some immediate benefits: shorter loading times, improved accessibility, and cheaper operations to name a few.
 But there are also long term advantages.
-Simple websites, with minimal dependance on European Computer Manufacturers Association Script, are also easier to archive, granting them longevity.
+Simple websites, with minimal dependance on ECMAScript, are also easier to archive, granting them longevity.